trinodb/trino/docs/src/main/sphinx/admin/properties-query-management.md

 The maximum allowed time for a query to be processed on the cluster, before it is terminated.
-The time includes time for analysis and planning, but also time spend in a queue waiting, so essentially this is the time allowed for a query to exist since creation.
+The time includes time for analysis and planning, but also time spent in a queue waiting, so essentially this is the time allowed for a query to exist since creation.

 ## `query.max-scan-physical-bytes`